 Care path

-Understanding the care pathway helps you reach the right type of help.
-In Belgium, there is a care pathway for ages 0–23.
-It provides access to specialised, reimbursed consultations.
+Understanding the Belgian eating disorder care pathway helps you reach the right type of help.
+For young people aged 0–23, it gives access to specialised, reimbursed consultations and coordinated referral networks.

 Getting oriented